erizov/Professor/semester_9/lecture_58_parallel_computing/simd_optimization/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Simd Optimization is the best solution for all problems" ✓ **CORRECT**: Simd Optimization has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Simd Optimization is the best solution for all problems" ✓ **CORRECT**: Simd Optimization has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Simd Optimization is too complex to understand" ✓ **CORRECT**: Simd Optimization can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in various advanced frameworks and technologies.
+## Examples of ImplRealizationis strategy/pattern is implemented in various advanced frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*